 Forestry operations at Cardinham Woods

-Cardinham Woods is a working woodland producing sustainable timber.
-We have recently finished tree felling in some of the main visitor areas.
-This page provides more information about the work we have done.
+Cardinham Woods is a working forest producing sustainable timber.
+We are working here from April for several weeks.
+This page provides more information about the work we're doing.

 What is happening?

-We have thinned the trees in the area above the forest entrance road.
-Thinning means removing selected trees to reduce competition for resources, such as light.
-This gives the remaining trees more space to grow to their potential and lets more light onto the forest floor.
-This in turn improves the habitat for ground flora and the wildlife it supports.
+Thinning means removing selected trees for timber products.
+This gives the remaining trees more space and light to grow to their full potential.
+Thinning also lets more light onto the forest floor, which improves the habitat for ground flora and the wildlife it supports.

-Cardinham Woods is classified as a Plantation on Ancient Woodland Site (PAWS) which means that we are managing it back to the way it would have been several hundred years ago.
-This process will take many years.
-Because Cardinham Woods is a PAWS, we won’t replant conifer trees in this area.
+Thinning is an important step in restoring ancient woodland.
+Cardinham Woods is classified as a Plantation on Ancient Woodland Site (PAWS) which means that we are gradually managing it back to the way it would have been several hundred years ago.
+Because Cardinham Woods is a PAWS, we won’t replant conifers where we fell trees.
 We will manage the site to help native broadleaf species such as oak and birch to regenerate naturally.

 Can I still visit Cardinham Woods?